ipv6-feet-under/WriteUps-dCTF21/A Simple SP Box!/README.md

             print(flag)
             break
 ```
-okay so here is the check whether we put in the right flag or not.
+Okay so here is the check whether we put in the right flag or not.
 Our input is the guess.
 We also only have 150 tries to get it right.

-The flag however is encrypted with the encrypt-function so let's what that one is doing.
+The flag however is encrypted with the encrypt-function so let's find out what that one is doing.

 ```py
 def encrypt(message):